aeb/ngEHTexplorer/README.md

 ## Welcome!
 ngEHTexplorer is an interactive "app" that enables you to explore the impact of different ngEHT architecture choices on image reconstructions.
 It is possible to investigate:
-- different arrays
+- performance of different arrays (incl. add/remove stations)
-- add/remove stations
-- multiple frequecies (including multi-frequency reconstructions)
+- imaging at multiple frequecies (incl. simultaneous multi-freq.)
-- various bandwidths bandwidth
+- the impact of receiver bandwidth
-- ngEHT dish size
+- the impact of ngEHT dish size
-- observation time and duration
+- performance over different observation times and duration
-- arbitrary target locations
+- performance for different target sky positions
-- various source images
-and combinations thereof.
+- performancce on various source images (incl. your own!) and combinations thereof.

 To run ngEHTexplorer: